jatin142002/MyAlgorithms/README.md

 # IMPORTANT ALGORITHMS
-Some famous and important algorithms in C++
+All important algorithms and some concepts in C++